About Shared Equity

 Shared Equity is a NSW Government initiative for people to buy a home, up to a certain value, when they would otherwise not be approved for a mortgage because of their circumstances.

-It's open to single parents and older singles, who may or may not have been homeowners in the past, and eligible key workers looking to buy their first home.
+It's open to single parents older singles, and victim -survivors of domestic and family violence who may or may not have been homeowners in the past, and eligible key workers looking to buy their first home.

 Shared Equity is a 2-year pilot program.
 In the 2022–23 financial year, Shared Equity was available to 3000 participants.